 Jealousy Incarnate is a 24 episode long South Korean Drama.
 Pyo Na Ri (Gong Hyo Jin) is a weather forecaster working on a temporary basis with news channel SBC.
 Pyo Na Ri has no connections with higher up’s and struggles to win a permanent position with the news channel.
 One day at work, she bumps into news reporter and anchor Lee Hwa Shin (Jo Jung Suk) and instantly falls in love with him.
 Hwa Shin, however, is a rich arrogant brat and has no feelings for Pyo Na Ri.
 He leaves no opportunity to humiliate and scold Pyo Na Ri.
 But despite his mean behaviour Pyo Na Ri continues to crush on him.
 Her one-sided love meets a roadblock when Hwa Shin’s best friend Go Jung Won (Go Kyung Pyo) shows interest in Pyo Na Ri.
 Hwa Shin initially supports the pair but later finds it difficult to contain his own jealousy of seeing his friend madly in love with the woman who once adored him.
 He then decides to win her love back and steal his friend’s girlfriend.

-Let’s weigh this funny drama on our show beam balance and see what’s so special and what’s not so special about this show.
+Let’s weigh this funny drama on our show beam balance and see if you should dare watch.

 Jo Jung Suk: This man’s acting is just out of this wurrrrrld!!
 I don’t know how this actor manages to deliver funniest of dialogues with such a straight face.
 85% of the drama you will see him throwing tantrums like a little child, but he does it with such sincerity that it does not look childish at all.
 Moments when he desperately tries to convince Pyo Na Ri to pick him over Jung Won are so amusing that I laugh even when I remember it (even as I write about it).
 Jung Suk is certainly an extremely talented actor with astounding comic timing.

-He also is an amazing on-screen kisser.
+He also is also known for his on-screen kissing talent, something that I can vouch for.
 Each time there was a kiss in an episode there would be a barrage of his kissing videos on my Instagram feed.
 The show’s TRP’s would see a spike with each kiss.
-Almost all Korean rom-coms have kissing scenes but not all appeal to the viewers because it requires talent to deliver a passionate kiss on screen and Jung Suk seems to have mastered this art.
-Full marks for his flawless acting in this drama.
+Almost all Korean rom-coms have kissing scenes but not all appeal to the viewers because it requires talent to deliver a passionate kiss with conviction and Jung Suk seems to have mastered this art.
+Full marks for his flawless acting (and kisses) in this drama.

 Gong Hyo Jin: The only reason I even considered watching this drama was Gong Hyo Jin.
 The first Korean drama I ever watched was It’s Okay, It’s Love, and she was fab in that.
 After reading about her I learnt that she is known to pick unconventional scripts.
 If, Hyo Jin is in a drama then be rest assured that the drama will definitely have a good script with an exceptional storyline.
 And, she did not disappoint me.
 If Jung Suk was good, it was mostly because Hyo Jin was a good match for him.